 Risks / Benefits

-Cataract surgery is the only way to get rid of a cataract and sharpen your eyesight again.
-No other medicines or eyedrops are proven to improve cataracts.
+Cataract surgery is the only way to get rid of a cataract and sharpen your eyesight.
+There aren’t any medicines or eye drops proven to improve declining vision due to cataracts.

 After surgery, you can expect to:

 - Be less bothered by glare when looking at bright lights (such as when driving at night).

 - Rely less on glasses, in some cases.

 Cataract surgery is successful in improving vision in about 97% of people who have it.

 Cataract surgery is a safe, routine procedure.
 Problems during and after cataract surgery are rare in an experienced surgeon’s hands.
 Your risk of complications may be higher if you have certain eye diseases or medical conditions.

 - Visual disturbances, such as glare, halos and shadows.

 - IOL displacement (your new lens moves out of place).